hexalang/Hexa/docs/reference.md

 ### Type Aliases

-Type aliases are simple substitutions, they are not types in their own right.
+Type aliases are simple substitutions and they are not types in their own right.

 ```hexa
 type ID = String